 Yeah, yeah — I know — it is a little weird.
 But science (and all that) proves just how beneficial it is.
 I can honestly say that it has had a positive impact on my life by lowering stress and enhancing my focus and self-awareness.

 I mean, if so many uber-successful people are regularly practicing meditation, there has to be something to it, right?

 My goal was to simply meditate for 10 minutes more days than not.

 And I completed that easily.

 I use an iPhone app called Headspace that makes it easy with guided meditations.
-According to my analytics within the app, I completed a total of 230 sessions and a total time of 36 hours meditated.
+According to my analytics within the app, I completed a total of 230 sessions and a total time of 36 hours meditating.

-So basically that means that I meditated 230 out of 365 days.
+So basically, that means that I meditated 230 out of 365 days.

 Now let’s look at the goals that didn’t go so well for me in 2018. ⛔️

 8. Read 20 pages per day, more days than not.